 My “on duty” time was draining me.
 And quite honestly, I didn’t like it.
 I was worried that I would “lose it.”

-My husband pointed out that the reason I would lose my patience would be because I felt that my toddler was in my way.
+My husband pointed out that the reason I would lose my patience could be because I felt that my toddler was in my way.
 Sleep wasn’t the thing that was at stake.
 I was getting up at that time before.

 My feelings were a result of my not getting to do what I thought was important.
 He gently reminded me, “She’s your most important thing right now.”